Verizon Fios Internet, TV, Phone

 With this information in place, you can approach broadband and phone providers to sort out your contracts.
-Note that application are often accepted both online and in stores.
+Applications are often accepted both online and in stores.

 Once you’ve found a place to live, you’ll need to set up utilities — services like electricity, heat and running water.

 Research your local utility providers online and contact them individually to open new accounts.
 If you have a choice of service providers, talk with your neighbors or friends in the US to learn which they might recommend.